 Cooking in the cooler zone is almost always done with the grill's lid closed to allow the hot air to circulate, acting like an oven.

 Rather than just blasting everything with the highest possible heat, which might seem fun, we want to be a little more gentle and precise.
 If something cooks the entire time over high heat, the outside may be overcooked by the time the interior is cooked through, like when you see the gray ring around your steak.
 We want it perfect from edge to edge, which it will be if you use the hot side to develop a crust and then the cooler side to gently cook the interior.

 If you are the type of griller who's been putting everything over the high heat the entire time, you will love the flexibility, control and results you get from the two-zone setup.
 The cooler indirect zone gives you a safe area, where you don't have to be so careful and attentive.

 Uses for the Two-Zone Setup

 From cooking thick-cut steaks to grilling chicken and veggies, to even baking beans, the two-zone setup gets the job done.
 It's usually a combination of both sides, rather than one or the other.
 The most common use for the two-zone setup is to first sear over direct heat to develop flavor, color and crust on the outside of the food, then transfer to the cooler side to finish cooking the inside perfectly.

-Two-zone setups aren't just for grilling, but commonly used in roasting, smoking and reverse-sear methods.
+Two-zone setups aren't just for grilling but are commonly used in roasting, smoking and reverse-sear methods.

 The main advantage this gives you is control, even cooking from edge to edge.
 Having a cool zone prevents burning your food, reduces the chance of overcooking and is great for fatty foods as there is less of a chance of flare-ups from fat dripping into the flames.